Zaarrg/DropBot/readme.md

     ```
 ⚠️ _If you want to specifiy wich games to watch use the **Prioritylist** setting_ ⚠️

-⚠️ _If you want to watch Custom Channels drag and drop a `customchannels.json` to your executable location_ ⚠️
+⚠️ _If you want to watch Custom Channels drag and drop a `customchannels.json` to your executable location and set `ForceCustomChannel` in settings.json to `true`_ ⚠️

 ⚠️ _If you can't seem to get any progress on drops "always stuck" try loging in instead of copying twitch-session.json._ ⚠️